 Some feedbacks by the delegates of the International Gita Seminar about Gitamritam

-S Shulka: Every one was copy pasting from ten books make another one to present here.
-Yours were original.
+S Shulka: Everyone was copy-pasting from ten books make another one to present here.
+Yours [Gitamritam students] were original.

 Dinesh: Your style of teaching is very good.
-Children at this age can speak liked this!!
+Children at this age can speak like this!!